kozeig/kozeig/README.md

 - ✅ **Logical Operators**: AND, OR, and NOT operations
 - ✅ **Unified Syntax**: Consistent syntax with curly braces for all code blocks
 - ✅ **Ternary Expressions**: Conditional expressions with the `?:` operator
+- ✅ **Loop Structures**: While and for loops with proper variable updating
+- ✅ **Loop Control Flow**: Support for break and continue statements

 ### In Progress
 - **Type System Improvements**: Better type handling and conversion